fabric/fabric/doc/site/user_guide.md

 than setting the fab_hosts variable - we need a generic way to control the run-order of certain commands.

-This is what the 'require' operation is for.
+This is what the `require` operation is for.
 It takes a name of a variable and checks that it has been set, otherwise it will halt the execution.
-Additionally, it can take a 'provided_by' keyword argument with a list of those operations that will set the said variable.
+Additionally, it can take a `provided_by` keyword argument with a list of those operations that will set the said variable.

-If we add a call to 'require' to the beginning of our 'deploy' command, we can ensure that a proper environment will always be available:
+If we add a call to `require` to the beginning of our `deploy` command, we can ensure that a proper environment will always be available:

     :::python